PatrickWeller/PanelPal/docs/installation.md

 #### 5. Start using PanelPal
 Congratulations, PanelPal has been installed successfully and you can now start implementing the National Test Directory for Rare Disease for your NGS Tests.

-Please refer to the [user manual](user_manual.md) for instructions on how to use PanelPal.
+Please refer to the [User Manual](https://panel-pal.readthedocs.io/en/latest/user_manual/) for instructions on how to use PanelPal.